waxantiques

 Condition

 The silver boxes are in very good condition with no damage.
-Each is stamped underneath with a full set of matching English silver hallmarks, the sugar bowl lid has the lion and makers mark, the shaker lids are unmarked which is not unusual at this date.
 There is a possible small repair on the edge of the sugar bowl.
 The small caddies have been converted to sugar castors by drilling holes in the original lids.
 The wooden box dates to circa 1780 (about 30 years later than the silver boxes) and, although the condition is generally good, it has a few damages to the veneer and the handle is made of Old Sheffield plate.

 Maker Information